We often talk and write about the importance of making sure you start to plan early when it comes to managing your mortgage to save you money.

 As is the case with any financial commitment you make, it’s wise to consider carefully whether the deals available from your existing lender are right for your particular needs and circumstances.

 A good mortgage broker will be invaluable to you in making that decision.

-But if you decide those products are appropriate for you, then agreeing a deal now that will be come into effect in the New Year could make some sense.
+But if you decide those products are appropriate for you, then agreeing on a deal now that will come into effect in the New Year could make some sense.

 Given the likelihood of interest rate rises in the future, one of which could arrive before we see in 2020, even fixed mortgages could be more expensive in January than they are now.

 Having a clear plan to ensure you enjoy the benefit of the best possible mortgage deal is crucial if you want to futureproof your repayments and ensure you don’t end up paying far more than you need to.